 6. Cape Naturaliste Lighthouse

 Opened in the early 1900’s, Cape Naturaliste Lighthouse stands a humble 20 metres high.
-Despite it’s physical height, Cape Naturaliste Lighthouse was built atop a hill and offers incredible views across the Indian Ocean, Cape Naturaliste and over the Geographe Bay coastline from the top viewing area.
+Despite its physical height, Cape Naturaliste Lighthouse was built atop a hill and offers incredible views of the Indian Ocean, Cape Naturaliste and over the Geographe Bay coastline from the top viewing area.

-Open between the hours of 9am and 4.30pm, there is a small fee of AUD 4 to enter the lighthouse grounds, allowing you to walk all the way up to the base of the lighthouse.
-Lighthouse tours start from AUD 14, which will give you access the the top viewing area of the lighthouse.
+Open between the hours of 9 am and 4.30 pm, there is a small fee of AUD 4 to enter the lighthouse grounds, allowing you to walk all the way up to the base of the lighthouse.
+Lighthouse tours start from AUD 14, which will give you access the top viewing area of the lighthouse.

 Location: Cape Naturaliste Lighthouse, Naturaliste

 Address: 1267 Cape Naturaliste Rd, Naturaliste WA 6281

 7. Rocky Point

 One of the most pristine and beautiful beaches I’ve ever had the pleasure of stepping on is in Eagle Bay.
 Located at the tip of Cape Naturaliste in Geographe Bay, this little gem is hidden away from the masses.
 After taking a few wrong turns and ending up completely lost, we pulled over into a dirt parking lot and walked down a rocky pathway to this beautiful white sand beach, with large granite rocks protruding from the sand and sea, and turquoise water as beautiful as you see on desktop backgrounds.

 Lunch tip: Aside from its beautiful coastline, Eagle Bay is also home to the family-run Eagle Bay Brewery Co.
 It’s a popular stop for lunch or a place to enjoy a few drinks.

 Location: Rocky Point, Eagle Bay